-On a soon to be announced date, NetSuite is introducing a service release which places definitive limits on REST integration.
+Starting in 2017.2, NetSuite began introducing a service release which places definitive limits on REST integrations.
 NetSuite is introducing this change in order to provide better overall system stability and performance in a shared tenant cloud environment.
 However, this change may impact customers whose system design currently includes REST interfaces.
 System performance may degrade as a result of more dropped requests during peak periods.

 - WSDL (Schema) provided by NetSuite